Skip to Content

 To know when your Pitbull is in heat, check for specific physical and behavioral signs, including light to heavy blood spotting, excess urination, a swollen and red vulva, and mood changes.

-Your Pittie might seem nervous or agitated, a common symptom associated with natural hormonal changes.
-It’s important to know when your Pitbull is in heat as she’ll act differently and experience various unusual mannerisms.
+You should know when your Pitbull is in heat as she’ll act differently and experience various unusual mannerisms.

 Let’s break down a handful of things to expect below.